bitfocus/companion-module-studiocoast-vmix/companion/HELP.md

 Minimum: 100ms <br />
 Set to 0 to disable API Polling.

-**Functions**<br />
+# Functions / Shortcuts<br />

-For commands not natively available in this module, you can access the full list of commands either through the vMix shortcuts screen, or at this [vMix API Util](https://util.dist.dev/vmixapi).
-These commands can either be sent as a HTTP GET request, or with a custom command as documented below.
+All vMix shortcuts can be achieved through Actions (see [https://github.com/bitfocus/companion-module-studiocoast-vmix/blob/main/docs/shortcut_list.md](https://github.com/bitfocus/companion-module-studiocoast-vmix/blob/main/docs/shortcut_list.md) for the full list of which Shortcuts relate to which Actions), but should you wish you can also use these commands can either sent as a HTTP GET request, or with a Custom Command action as documented below.

-For additional actions please raise a feature request at [github](https://github.com/bitfocus/companion-module-studiocoast-vmix)

 **Using Custom Commands/shortcuts**<br />
 When using vMix shortcuts, please follow this syntax/layout, with space before the first value:

-***ReplayMarkInOut Value=5000***
+**_ReplayMarkInOut Value=5000_**

 and if there is more than one parameter use "&" as a separator between them like this example:

-***SetOutput2 Value=Input&Input=3***
+**_SetOutput2 Value=Input&Input=3_**

+# HTTP API<br />

+This module supports Companions HTTP API, providing endpoints that can be used by 3rd party applications, and as a Data Source in vMix itself.
+Information on the API endpoints is available in [docs/http_api.md](./docs/http_api.md)